Larry Stewart (philanthropist): Background

 Stewart was given a free breakfast from owner Ted Horn at Dixie Diner in Houston, Mississippi, in 1971 when he was down on his luck, allegedly inspiring Stewart's personal tradition.
+The whole story is that Larry intended to Dine-and Dash because he had no money.
+Mr. Horn noticed his anxious demeanor and figured out that Larry had no money.
+Ted walked up behind Larry and said "I believe you dropped this sir" as he handed him a $20 bill that he pretended to pick up off the floor behind him.
 This in turn began with an impromptu act of kindness by Stewart.
 He was fired just before Christmas two years in a row, both in 1978 and 1979.
 Around Christmas of 1979, while nursing his wounds at a drive-in restaurant during a very cold day, he noticed a carhop working the cars outside.
 He recalled, "It was cold and this carhop didn't have on a very big jacket, and I thought to myself, 'I think I got it bad.
 She's out there in this cold making nickels and dimes.'"
 He gave her $20 and told her to keep the change.
 "And suddenly I saw her lips begin to tremble and tears begin to flow down her cheeks.
 She said, 'Sir, you have no idea what this means to me.'"

 Although he had also donated money to community charities in Kansas City and his hometown of Bruce, Mississippi, he believed in handing out cash directly to people in need because it is something people do not have to, as he said, "beg for, get in line for, or apply for."

 Philanthropy

 Stewart made his fortune through cable television and long-distance calling.
 He kept his identity hidden until 2006, when he was diagnosed with esophageal cancer, which later claimed his life.
 Many suspected that his illness was the reason he decided to "out" himself, but according to Stewart, this is untrue.
-In an interview on the Dave Ramsey Radio Show, Stewart said he came out because a tabloid was about to reveal his identity, and he wanted to tell his own story before they did.
+In an interview on The Dave Ramsey Show, Stewart said he came out because a tabloid was about to reveal his identity, and he wanted to tell his own story before they did.

 Stewart's acts of kindness were not restricted to the Kansas City area.
 He has traveled to other metropolitan areas during times of local tragedy.
 He went to New York City in 2001 after September 11, and to Mississippi in 2005 after Hurricane Katrina devastated the area.
 After his illness, he began "training" other secret Santas, who were scheduled to give out $65,000 during the 2006 holiday season, in addition to the money Stewart gave out.

 His philanthropy has been supported and recognized by a number of well-known people, including Buck O'Neil, George Brett, Oprah Winfrey, and, in 2006 in Chicago, Dick Butkus (who had helped Larry as an "elf" since 2003).